 Signature parks are large park facilities that serve Urbana's entire population and beyond.
 Suitable sizes range from 50 acres and larger, and they are designed for four or more hours length of stay.
-Signature parks will include a defined natural area and a variety of park features with which trails interact such as sports fields and complexes, playgrounds, water activities, swimming, picnicking, and indoor recreation and special use facilities.
+Signature parks will include a defined natural area (see "Natural Areas" below) and a variety of park features with which trails interact such as sports fields and complexes, playgrounds, water activities, swimming, picnicking, and indoor recreation and special use facilities (see "Special Use Facilities" below).